yangluo1234/dms1_blog/posts/week4-s1.md

 ## Black Square Activity ##
 ![Activity](BA.jpg)

-Today, I completed the Black Square Activity in the class.
+Today, I completed the Black Square Activity in class.
 This activity allows us to use only black squares to represent several concepts like order, increase, bold, congested, tension and playful.
-The rule and the purpose of this activity look simple, but as I sson discovered, the simplicity of the task was what made it so challenging.
+The rule and the purpose of this activity look simply, but as I soon discovered, the simplicity of the task was what made it so challenging.

-I began by sketching several ideas on the artboard , focusing on how to arrange these squares to communicate meaning.
+I began by sketching several ideas on the artboard, focusing on how to arrange these squares to communicate meaning.
 For example, I used symmetry to symmetry to convey order, placing squares equally in both sides.
-Conversely, I deliberately placed squares out of whiteframe to create a sense of congestion.
-Throught out the process, I also adjusted stroke and fill to emphasise different aspects of the squares which I learned from Linkedln.
+Conversely, I deliberately placed squares out of white frame to create a sense of congestion.
+Throughtout the process, I also adjusted stroke and fill to emphasise different aspects of the squares which I learned from Linkedln.

 Additionally, the design thinking process is applied in this exercise.
 At the beginning, I defined each concept and then ideated different ways to represent them focusing on space, size and balance.
-Prototyping was an important part in the process and I tried to produce a range of rough, possible solutions to refine the final design.
+Prototyping was an important part of the process and I tried to produce a range of rough, possible solutions to refine the final design.

-During this process, I learned how to set up my workspace in Illustrator and navigate the different the different tools and panels.
+During this process, I learned how to set up my workspace in Illustrator and navigate the different tools and panels.
 The Shape Tool helped me to create squares in different sizes.
 Furthermore, I experimented with rotating and scaling the squares, which I learned from video.
-The layers panel helped me keep track of each square's postion and make quick adjustments.
+The layers panel helped me keep track of each square's position and make quick adjustments.
 However, as a first-time Illustrator user, the biggest challenges I faced was remembering the shortcuts for different tools.
-I found myself frequently needing to loook them up online as I coundn't recall them all.
+I found myself frequently needing to look them up online as I coudn't recall them all.
 I get more familiar with the shortcuts after completing this task, as repeated use helped me gradually remember some of them.

 After finishing the activity, I understood better how to communicate complex ideas clearly.
 It was also a good way to practice design thinking and use the skills I learned from Linkedln Learning.